Dr-Sauce/TrollStoreChecker/README.md

 # TrollStore Checker

 [TrollStore](https://github.com/opa334/TrollStore) is a tool that allows you to sideload apps permanently.
 Check whether TrollStore is available for your iPhone.

+Designed to work on iOS 15.
+(But also works on other versions)

 <img width="150" alt="7B86B403-60B4-4255-9F02-F2CC693DD6A1" src="https://user-images.githubusercontent.com/82555878/197333210-428913ba-c8d0-476b-9ae8-c3b981e73f2f.png">

-# How to install:

-1. Go to [releases](https://github.com/Dr-Sauce/TrollStoreChecker/releases/latest) and download the latest version.

-2. Open Shortcut.

 # Notice:
 TrollStore Checker hasn't been updated for a while so the results in some cases may not be correct.
 TrollStore Checker will give wrong results if your device is..